-All the tasty and irresistible flavours of junk food are a result of fatty substances used in it.
-These fats simply get stored in the body but do not provide quick energy, making your child lethargic.
-Inactivity of the body in the early stages of life sets the very foundation for a kid becoming obese and causing body image issues later on.
+The irresistible flavour and delicious taste of junk food are due to the presence of fatty substances used in it.
+These fats simply get stored in the body but do not provide quick energy, making children lethargic.
+Inactivity of the body in the early stages of life sets the very foundation for a child becoming obese and causing body image issues later on.

 6. Risk of Diabetes